appscode/blog/content/post/kubedb-v2024.12.19/index.md

 ### New Versions
 We have added support for `Elasticsearch` version `opensearch-1.3.19`.
-Here is yaml for elasticsearch version `opensearch-1.3.19`
+Here is a sample yaml for elasticsearch version `opensearch-1.3.19`

 ```yaml
 apiVersion: kubedb.com/v1